-The third and most extensive process begins with an interview scheduled by the ADN Administrative Assistants.
+The third and most extensive process begins with an interview conducted by nursing faculty and director of the program.
+This interview is scheduled by the ADN Administrative Assistants.
 This interview will occur after the student has completed previous steps in the application process as designated.
 When the activities required for the PREPARATION FOR ADMISSION and APPLICATION PROCESS is completed, and documentation placed in your student file, a letter will be sent via e-mail and United States Postal Service identifying your status.